 Wellness: 2) an approach to healthcare that emphasizes preventing illness and prolonging life, as opposed to emphasizing treating diseases.

 The common denominator here is time and shifting definitions.
-In all of the above cases, there are things you can be doing, right now, to improve your situation and your well-being – things that may very well keep you from developing a disease.
+In the above cases, there are things you can be doing, right now.
+Things that will improve your situation and your well-being.
+Things that may very well keep you from developing a disease further down the road.

-Any of us can benefit from many of the same behavior changes and from developing some of the same habits.
+Any of us can benefit from the same behavior changes and developing some of the same habits.
 The trick is to be willing to try new things, to experiment, and to NOT be disappointed when something doesn’t work out.
 When a new behavior doesn’t accomplish what you want it to, that’s a cue to try something else.
-Maybe the second, third, or even fourth thing you try will prove to be the right one for you.
+Chances are the second, third, or even fourth thing you try will prove to be the right one for you.

 Sounds kind of like what I said about paths in the last post, huh?

 These changes range from the simple and easy to institute, to major life alterations.
-These changes involve diet, activity level, job situation, family dynamics, or sleep patterns.
-One thing all of these potential changes have in common is that you, the changer, need to have the willpower and tenacity to stick with a change long enough to know whether it’s going to help, hurt, or be neutral.
+It may involve diet, activity level, job situation, family dynamics, or sleep patterns.
+What all these potential life changes have in common is that you need to be able to stick with a change long enough to know whether it’s going to help, hurt, or be neutral.

 This takes accountability.
 It takes a deep understanding of how to tap into your store of willpower.
 It takes time.